bimobject/docs/docs/documentation/product/creating-a-product.md

 ![Image of the relations section](/images/product/relations.jpg)

 This section is only presentational, and can not be interacted with.
+It's there for you to see how your product relate to the rest of your product library.

+Visualizing these relationships helps you understand how changes to one product impact others.
+It can also guide you toward products that might need further review or updates after your changes are applied.

 ## Custom fields